ibm-rtvs/Examples/README.md

 RTCP and includes:

 - A Java calculator application which uses the *calculator* web service to perform mathematical calculations.
 Though the application itself remains unchanged, it can be launched in one of two modes.
-	- Normal mode where it connects directly to the web service
+	- Normal mode where it connects directly to the web service.
 	- Test mode, where traffic is routed through through a RIT proxy.
 	This facilitates both tracing at the operational level and routing operations to the virtual calculators (stubs) provided in the RIT project.

 - A RIT project which contains
+    - A data-driven test, fed by rows in a CSV file.

+    Operation,Value1,Value2,Result
+    Add,1,1,2
+    Divide,12,4,3
+    Modulus,12,5,2
+    Multiply,3,4,12
+    Subtract,7,4,3

+    - A series of basic test calculator tests, one per calculator operation.
 	- A test suite which exercises basic calculator operations of the web service.
-    - Monitor definitions for all of the calculator operations
-	- A stub which simulates all of the operations of the calculator web service
+	- A stub which simulates all of the operations of the calculator web service.
     - A partial stub which lets most operations [pass-through](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.6.0/com.ibm.rational.rtvs.ref.doc/topics/c_rtvsref_sift_passthrough.html?lang=en "sift-and-pass-through") to the actual web service but intercepts a specific operation to return an unexpected value